plyush1993/E5S_metabolomics_workflow/README.md

 # E5S_metabolomics_workflow.R
 Easy 5 Steps metabolomics workflow

 E5S metabolomics workflow.R was used for fully processing peak table in .csv format.
-All .csv files were placed in a working directory, each first column - sample name, second - "Label".
+All .csv files were placed in a working directory, each first column - sample name, second - "Label", other - numeric values or NA.
+Row and column names should be presented.
 To simplify the calculations, name the data tables according to:
 - raw data (ds_raw.csv)
 - ds_raw after EigenMS (dsr.csv)